jssql1234/docs-sqlacc/docs/usage/general/others/flame-robin.md

 This is an External Firebird Console Application.

 :::warning
-Using this Application is at your own risk.
+Use of this application is at your own risk.
-Estream will not responsible on any data corrupt or missing due to usage of this application.
+Estream is not responsible for any data corruption or loss resulting from the use of this application.
 :::

 ## Requirement